CodersSquad/ct-first-dfa/README.md

 - `F` = Foinal State

 ### Output
 - A [`results.yaml`](./results.yaml) with the following format.
-Make sure you follow the keys and and order of the strings as you read them from the `strings.txt`file, otherwise, you may loose the points.
-Below an example with 3 words.
+Make sure you follow the keys and order of the strings as you read them from the `strings.txt`file, otherwise, you may loose the points.
+Below an example with 4 words.

 ```
 - input: aaba